dwallecan/ordina-jworks.github.io/_posts/kotlin-coroutines.md

 ```

 What actually happens here is kotlin switching the 'expensive' call implemented in #suspendingFunction()
-to a different Context which usually means a different Thread.
+to a different Context(in practice a different thread pool) using withContext(Dispatchers.Default).
 The key to this is the withContext() function.
 Obviously if your concern is resource usage this is not solving anything, as instead of blocking the main thread you will block another thread.
 Although it allows other coroutines to be run in the current context and gives you a degree of flexibility on where this blocking code should be run.

-To spice things up I also added a return type in this function, as you can see, you can seemingly call this function as if it was a normal method and seemingly immediately use the return value!
+To spice things up I also added a return type in this function, as you can see, you can call this function as if it was a normal method and seemingly immediately use the return value!
-TODO lots of seeminglys

-### Exception handling
+### Exception handling and cancellation

 When using other approaches like Promises , callbacks or reactive we usually pass a sort of on error function somewhere, highly dependant on the API we're using.